-Jillian Cohen is

-Fellow.
-Jillian,

-who received

-her Masters of

-Science from

-Cornell in 2009

-PhD candidate

-joins the staff on

-the US House

-the 2012 Knauss
+Jillian Cohen is the 2012 Knauss Fellow.
+Jillian, who received her Masters of Science from Cornell in 2009 and is currently a PhD candidate, joins the staff on the US House

-Committee on Natural Resources where she'll work closely with the Subcommittee on Fisheries.
-Wildlife.
-Oceans. and Insular Affairs which has jurisdiction over fisheries management, wildlife conservation, estuarine protection, and Sea Grant programs.
+Committee on Natural Resources where she'll work closely with the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs which has jurisdiction over fisheries management, wildlife conservation, estuarine protection, and Sea Grant programs.
 "Given the broad purview of the Committee and Subcommittee," says Jillian, "I look forward to interacting with a variety of policy makers, environmental managers, and researchers on a range of topics.
 The experience will give me a chance to connect with scientists and decision makers at NOAA and the Fish and Wildlife Service."